-The Grange is a family organization with a ritual based on the Holy Bible.
+The Grange is a family organization with a ritual based on agriculture and the four seasons of the year.
 It also is a civic organization with an interest in rural-urban problems and a service organization which contributes to a variety of causes.
 It performs community service, conservation and beautification projects.

 The first Oxford Grange was organized April 16, 1889.
 It disbanded in 1895, surrendering its charter.